TaupeMist/Taupemist/README.md

 The transparent, immutable and trust-less attributes of blockchain technology provide an ideal testbed for a myriad of future technologies, specifically distributed, censorship-resistant, autonomous, open-source organisations.

-In an environment where all actions and communications beit of data or value, are autonomously recorded in transparency, 100% accountability behind each action can be asserted.
+In an environment where all actions and communications, whether of data or value are autonomously recorded transparently, 100% accountability behind each action can be asserted.

-When unfavorable actions pose a direct risk to that actor's reputation or economic oppurtunity, actors are naturally incentivised to participate positively and this forms the foundation for a RaaR (reputation as a resource) model.
+When unfavourable actions pose a direct risk to that actor's reputation or economic opportunity, actors are naturally incentivised to participate positively and this forms the foundation for a RaaR (reputation as a resource) model.

 ## What is TaupeMist?

-TaupeMist resides completely and entirely within an RaaR protocol, currently consisting of the Steem and Bitshares high-performance blockchain platforms.
+TaupeMist resides completely and entirely within a RaaR protocol, currently consisting of the Steem and Bitshares high-performance blockchain platforms.

 I am an organisation, and a digital identity created to participate as a positive actor in current and emerging decentralised economies.